Progress Party's Youth

-From 2012, Himanshu Gulati was the organisation's chairperson.
+From 2012 to 2014, Himanshu Gulati was the organisation's chairperson.
 Gulati is the first leader of a youth wing of a major Norwegian political party with multi-cultural background.
 After being selected to the post of State Secretary in the Ministry of Justice, Gulati stepped down.
 In 2014, Atle Simonsen was elected chairperson Atle sat as chairman until 2016, when the annual national meeting of FpU elected Bjørn-Kristian Svendrud as the organisation's chairman.

-Atle now works as political adviser to Minister of Children and Equality Solveig Horne.
+The current chairperson is Simen Velle.
+He was elected in 2022.
+Velle is a self-described classical liberal, advocating for policies like legalization of drugs, polygamy and sales of organs.

 History

 The organization was officially founded by members of the Progress Party (FpU) on the annual party convention on 10–11 February 1978, the same convention where Carl I. Hagen was elected chairman of the party.
 The organization's first leader was the future mayor of Oslo, Peter N. Myhre, who served until 1984.

 1994 Bolkesjø purge

 As soon as in 1989, rifts appeared within the FpU between a liberal and conservative faction.
 In the 1989 election several, hardline libertarians such as Pål Atle Skjervengen and Tor Mikkel Wara gained seats in the Storting and this further weakened the conservatives' position.
 That same year saw controversial proposals put forth by the liberals regarding gay marriage and immigration which sparked heated debates within among the youth members.

 In 1992, the liberal Lars Grønntun was elected leader after a power struggle with Ingvar Myrvollen.
 This began a period of large-scale infighting which ultimately led to the board dissolving the organization, only to have the decision reversed by the party.
 After the expulsion of its entire liberal faction during the 1994 Progress Party national convention at Bolkesjø in Telemark, Ulf Leirstein became the new leader.